Connor Joe Player Props: Pirates vs. Giants

 Connor Joe At The Plate

-- Joe is batting .242 with 11 doubles, three triples, five home runs and 18 walks.
+- Joe has 11 doubles, three triples, six home runs and 18 walks while batting .242.

+- Among the qualifying hitters, he ranks 109th in batting average, while his on-base percentage ranks 85th and he is 49th in slugging.

-- In 12 games this year (26.1%), Joe has picked up an RBI, including two games with multiple runs batted in.
+- Joe has driven in a run in 13 games this year (27.7%), including two games with multiple runs batted in.

+- He has scored in 19 games this year (40.4%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.